clearpath-docs/ROS-Sphinx-Tutorials/doc/Driving Husky with ROSSerial.rst

 .. code-block:: bash

-  sudo apt-get install arduino arduino-core ros-hydro-rosserial ros-hydro-rosserial-arduino
+  sudo apt-get install arduino arduino-core ros-kinetic-rosserial ros-kinetic-rosserial-arduino

 Once you open up the Arduino IDE for the first time, a directory named "sketchbook" will be created in your home directory.
 Now we need to import the rosserial library into your arduino IDE.
 If your sketchbook directory is empty, you may need to create a directory named "libraries" inside of it.